‘Bold And The Beautiful’ Spoilers: Sally Sinks Her Claws In Liam Now That Marriage Is Shaky With Steffy

 — Bold & The Beautiful (@BandB_CBS) September 7, 2017

-Steffy and Liam will begin to drift apart as their feet are planted in opposite sides of the Bill camp, and their marriage will begin to crumble.
-Bold and the Beautiful spoilers via Celeb Dirty Laundry indicate that there will be “explosive confrontation” that will wreak havoc on their marriage.
+Steffy and Liam will begin to drift apart as their feet are planted on opposite sides of the Bill camp, and their marriage will begin to crumble.
+Bold and the Beautiful spoilers via Celeb Dirty Laundry indicate that there will be an “explosive confrontation” that will wreak havoc on their marriage.
 Liam will need someone to talk to, and who better than Sally?

-Bold and the Beautiful spoilers reveal that Sally will understand only too well the kind of pressure that he is facing.
+Bold and the Beautiful spoilers reveal that Sally will understand only too well the kind of pressure he is facing.
 Sally herself is also dealing with Thomas leaving her for Caroline and his son, Douglas.
 She is feeling at her most lonely now that Thomas is not coming back.
 Sally spending so much time with Liam can only lead to trouble.
-As Sally rebuilds Spectra from the ashes, Liam will believe that he chose to back the right person and that he fought the good fight and came out victorious.
+As Sally rebuilds Spectra from the ashes, Liam will believe he chose to back the right person and that he fought the good fight and came out victorious.

 Steffy & Liam deal with Bill's secret and Thomas makes a surprise visit back to LA.
 FULL EPISODE: https://t.co/nS47LRlHWC #BoldandBeautiful pic.twitter.com/BkdhNBmesZ